VidyaBipin/imgui-c--c/docs/ImGuiFileDialog.md

 - Directory bookmarks
 - Directory manual entry (right click on any path element)
 - Optional 'Confirm to Overwrite" dialog if file exists
-- C Api (succesfully tested with CimGui)
 - Thumbnails Display (agnostic way for compatibility with any backend, sucessfully tested with OpenGl and Vulkan)
 - The dialog can be embedded in another user frame than the standard or modal dialog
 - Can tune validation buttons (placements, widths, inversion)
 - Can quick select a parrallel directory of a path, in the path composer (when you clikc on a / you have a popup)
-- regex support for filters, collection of fitler and filestyle (the regex is recognized when between ( and ) in a filter
+- regex support for filters, collection of filters and filestyle (the regex is recognized when between (( and )) in a filter)

 ### WARNINGS :
 - the nav system keyboard behavior is not working as expected, so maybe full of bug for ImGuiFileDialog

+### Filter format

+A filter is recognized only if it respects theses rules :

+0) a filter must have 2 chars mini and the first must be a .
+1) a regex must be in (( and ))
+2) a , will separate filters except if between a ( and )
+3) name{filter1, filter2} is a special form for collection filters 3.1) the name can be composed of what you want except { and }
+3.2) a filter can be a regex
+4) the filters cannot integrate these chars '(' ')' '{' '}' ' ' except for a regex with respect to rule 1)
+5) the filters cannot integrate a ','

 <details open><summary><h2>Singleton Pattern vs. Multiple Instances :</h2></summary><blockquote>